QiduFu/nlpClassical/README.md

     - predict sentiment polarity of Twitter text data
     - perform model evaluation
 - Project 3 ([code file](wordEmbeddings.py)):
-    - clean the Twitter data
-    - extract features from the data
-    - implement word2vec from scratch
     - predict analogies between words
+    - use pca to reduce the dimensionality of the word embeddings and plot them in two dimensions
+    - compare word embeddings by using a similarity measure (cosine similarity)
+    - understand how these vector space models work
     - perform model evaluation
 - Project 4 ([code file](naiveMachineTranslation.py)):
-    - clean the Twitter data
-    - extract features from the data
+    - generate word embeddings and transform matrices
-    - implement machine translation from scratch using word embeddings
+    - perform machine translation as linear transformation of word embeddings
     - perform model evaluation

 Note that the some helper functions are written in the `utils.py` file.
 Please refer to the code and utils files for more details.